Half-Life: C.A.G.E.D.

-The mod was released on Microsoft Windows via Steam and was made available on OS X and Linux in December 2017.
+The mod was released on Microsoft Windows via Steam and was made available on macOS and Linux in December 2017.

 Development

 The mod was made by Cayle George, an ex-Valve employee who previously worked on Team Fortress 2 and Portal 2.
 On August 17, Future Games Select released a trailer of the mod, with George announcing the release of the mod on the forum The Whole Half Life on September 1.
 The music was made by Garrett "Lazerhawk" Hays, a synthwave producer.

 Gameplay

 The gameplay is similar to the gameplay of the Half-Life series, taking weapons from Half-Life 2.
 Instead of a crowbar, the player is given a plunger.
 The enemies only include guards and has a runtime of half an hour to an hour.

 Plot

 The game begins with the player in a cell with other prisoners inside the Correctional & Automatic Guardhouse Electronic Detention.
 The player has to get out of the cell and escape by using the pressure of the pipe to blow it up, leading into a sewer.
 The player then makes their way throughout the facility while evading or killing the guards, climaxing at a battle at the docks of the prison to get to a speedboat.